m1abdullahh/screen-share-pro/README.md

 recieving peer.
 For confirmation, you will also see a <i>snackbar</i> in the bottom left corner telling whether you are the Initiator or the recieving peer.
 If both of the peer are recieving peers or both are the Initiators, a connection won't be estabilished and stream sharing won't be possible.

+FAQs:
+  Q: What's with the certificate files in the cert directory?
+    A: Sometime in the development stage, the page that was not having a valid SSL cert, was not allowing the browser to send system audio, so I put together a dummy localhost cert, and it worked fine.
+But later, after I had tested the page in a secure context, the browser was then allowing the audio over an unsecure context.
+I dunno whether it was me or the browser, but that happend.
+      So the purpose of the certs in the cert directory is to enable you to send audio over https if http doesn't allow you.
+No extra config is necessary, node will actually start two servers, an http one, and another one with https.
+If the app doesn't work properly in http, use https.